-Brisbane’s bug and oyster trail returns with Sea to the City this spring
+Brisbane’s bug and oyster trail Sea to the City returns this month

-Following the immense success of the 2018 event, Sea to the City – Brisbane’s Bug and Oyster Trail, is returning in 2019, dedicating an entire day to fresh seafood on Sunday October 13.
-The two primary tastebud targets for the second Sea to the City event will again be bugs and oysters – forms and varieties of which will be simmered, steamed, sauteed and served in pop-up sites across 17 of Brisbane’s best riverfront restaurants from Eagle Street Pier to Customs House.
-While the focus of the event is to worship the flavours and forms of the aforementioned bugs and oysters in all their glory, the participating restaurants will all have other in-venue food options on the day, so there will be something to suit every palate.
+Seafood lovers, listen up!
+Sea to the City – Brisbane’s Bug and Oyster Trail is returning to our fine city, dedicating an entire day to fresh ocean-caught fare on Sunday May 30.
+This year’s edition of Sea to the City will again shine a spotlight on bugs and oysters – forms and varieties of which will be simmered, steamed, sauteed and served in pop-up sites across 15 of Brisbane’s best riverfront restaurants from Eagle Street Pier to Customs House.
+If you have a fondness for fish more than an obsession for oysters, the participating restaurants will all have other in-venue food options on the day, so you can trust that you won’t be going home hungry.